bitnami-labs/katacoda-scenarios/beltran-test/step2.md

     `sudo /opt/bitnami/ctlscript.sh restart apache`{{execute}}

-5. We can verify the new certificate in Apache has the correct content:
+5. Verify the new certificate in Apache has the correct content:

     `openssl s_client -showcerts -connect localhost:443 | more`{{execute}}